microsoft/cordova-plugin-code-push/CONTRIBUTING.md

 All possible testing configurations have tasks!

-The platforms are ordered as follows: android, ios-uiwebview, ios-wkwebview
+The platforms are ordered as follows, and ran in that order: android, ios-ui, ios-wk

 To run the core unit tests on Android:
 ```